Glute Bridge with Pulse

 Starting Posture

-1. Lie on your back with your knees bent and feet flat on the floor, hip-width apart.
+Start by lying on your back with your knees bent and feet flat on the floor about hip-width apart.
 Place your arms by your sides with palms facing down.

 How to Exercise